pmd/pmd/docs/pages/pmd/userdocs/extending/designer_intro.md

 directly in the XML is [explained on that page](pmd_userdocs_extending_defining_properties.html#for-xpath-rules), and we'll explain here how to do that in the designer.

-The zone (6) in the screenshot above is a list of properties defined for your rule.
+The table to the left of the zone (3) in the screenshot above is a list of properties defined for your rule.
 Right-clicking the table and selecting "Add property..", you may add a property of type `List[String]` to represent your boss names.
 You can then use it in your XPath query with a dollar prefix, i.e.